Gold Coast Transit: Routes

-As of July 2015, Gold Coast Transit District operates 19 fixed-route lines as well as paratransit service.
+Local routes

-Fixed Routes
+As of May 2024, Gold Coast Transit District operates 18 local lines and 4 school trippers lines as well as paratransit service.

-School Trippers
+School Trippers routes

-Gold Coast Transit District operates four "school trippers" that supplement school bus service to local high schools.
+Gold Coast Transit District operates five "school trippers" that supplement school bus service to local high schools.
 While intended to serve students with service only on school days, these routes are open to the general public.